Product Review: Simply Lite Sugar Free Dark Chocolate

-A sweet tooth is one of the biggest struggles I see with people who are trying to lose weight or eat healthier.
-Dark chocolate carries several health benefits but many of them are lost or cancelled out when lots of sugar is added to the products.
-Now, I typically steer well clear of anything labeled “sugar-free” because I don’t do artificial chemical sweeteners, but I picked this up and saw that it contained none so I figured I would give it a try to see if it could be an alternative for chocolate lovers.
+A sweet tooth is one of the biggest struggles I see with people who are trying to manage their eating habits.
+Dark chocolate carries several health benefits but some people may consider it a trade-off when there is a lot of sugar also in the product .
+Now, I typically steer well clear of anything labeled “sugar-free” because I find artificial sweeteners like way too sweet and they taste different to me, but I picked this up and saw that it contained none so I figured I would give it a try to see if it could be an alternative for chocolate lovers.

 How is it sugar-free?